 What is the Call Loan Rate?

-The call loan rate refers to the interest rate that the banks charge on the loans made to brokers for funding the margin loans by the brokers to their clients.
-Since brokers seek to make a profit on their own margin loans, they provide margin loans at the call loan rate premium.
+The call loan rate refers to the short-term interest rate that the banks charge on the loans made to brokers for funding the margin loans by the brokers to their clients.
+Since brokers seek to make a profit on their own margin loans, they provide margin loans at a call loan rate premium.
 The margin loan rate is quoted relative to the call loan rate that is published daily in various periodicals.
 A call loan rate is sometimes referred to as the broker’s call.

-- The call loan rate refers to the interest rate that the banks charge on the loans made to the brokers for funding the margin loans granted by the brokers to their clients.
+- The call loan rate refers to the short-term interest rate that the banks charge on the loans made to the brokers for funding the margin loans granted by the brokers to their clients.

 - It is the interest rate charged on call loans that are payable by the brokers immediately or on-demand once requested by the bank.